Quantum-Chemistry-Group-BNU/FOCUS/docs/source/tutorials/ci.rst

 exactdiag.x
 ===========

-This will use functions in ``core`` to construct the Hamiltonian matrix and then diagonalize
+This will use functions in ``core`` to construct the Hamiltonian matrix using Slater-Condon rule and then diagonalize.
+It is just for benchmark purpose.

 Input: